Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Discussion

 \paragraph{Algorithmic Decisions: Assumptions and Simplifications} In the construction of the ICC framework, certain assumptions and simplifications were made to ease the burden of algorithm development.
 Some of these constraints may be relaxed or adjusted in future applications; however, others are necessary in order to make ICC feasible with real-time data collection and model calibration, which is the future application space of the ICC framework.
 These assumptions are bulleted and discussed below along with some suggestions of relaxing these constraints in the future where possible.

 \begin{itemize} \descitem{Posterior Approximation} The posterior distribution was obtained with a Laplace approximation that assumes the posterior is Gaussian.
 Another method for approximating the posterior distribution which does not make such a strict assumption is Markov chain Monte Carlo (MCMC), which is widely used but very expensive.
-While the posterior is not guaranteed to be Gaussian, the Laplace approximation is obtained in less than a minute, while MCMC could easily take hours or more (conservatively) even with a fast surrogate model.
+While the posterior is not guaranteed to be Gaussian, the Laplace approximation is obtained in less than a minute, while MCMC could easily take hours or more, conservatively, even with a fast surrogate model.
 Since the posterior is calculated after each load step, it is quickly realized that completing an entire experiment consisting of 5 or more load steps would not be feasible with such a computational demand.
 The Laplace approximation serves to quickly provide an estimate of parameter uncertainty which is then used in the EIG calculation to decide the next load step.
 It is possible that MCMC could result in a different adaptively selected load path if the posterior distribution is non-Gaussian; however, this possibility is secondary to efficient and practical decision-making.
-At the end of the data collection, MCMC could optionally be performed offline for a final calibration if desired---as was done in this case for validation.
+At the end of the data collection, MCMC could optionally be performed offline for a final calibration if desired.
 Other methods with reduced time requirements for posterior approximation compared to MCMC include variational inference \cite{zhang2018advances, fox2012tutorial} and sequential Bayesian methods \cite{naesseth2019elements, bernardo2011sequential}, which may be considered in the future.

 In order to support the use of the Laplace approximation in this work, a validation of the posterior approximation was obtained by performing an MCMC simulation with the collected data, and the results are included in \ref{contours.app}.
 Results showed that the posterior distribution was well-approximated with a Gaussian distribution in this case.
-The posterior obtained via MCMC took slightly over an hour to obtain; however, this time requirement could increase significantly in future applications if the posterior is difficult to sample from.
-In comparison, posterior approximation took only a few minutes with the Laplace approximation.
+The posterior obtained via MCMC took approximately 1.5 hours to obtain; however, this time requirement could increase significantly in future applications if the posterior is difficult to sample from.
+In comparison, posterior approximation took less than a minute with the Laplace approximation.